Intelligent automation and human-machine collaboration

 Your business processes with speed and precision

-Organizations that want to embrace the Age of With™ to automate processes and promote human-machine collaboration will need to think about their workforce in a new holistic way—that includes digital workers.
-That means their organization chart might now show digital workers alongside human workers.
+Organisations that want to embrace the Age of With™ to automate processes and promote human-machine collaboration will need to think about their workforce in a new holistic way—that includes digital workers.
+That means their organisation chart might now show digital workers alongside human workers.
 It means they will adopt a progressive view of automation that transcends conventional notions of enterprise software or outsourced solutions.
 In the Age of With, artificial intelligence with automation delivers business processes with speed and precision, and a human workforce with the freedom to focus on what is important.

 - Beyond bots: Human-AI interaction

 - AI, cognitive technologies, and RPA

 - Increasing human AI interaction

 When people encounter something new, it’s human nature to compare it to things we already know.
 But executives seeking to adopt intelligent automation may struggle to realise its benefits if they don’t consciously set aside a few pre-existing beliefs.
 The Age of With requires thinking beyond bots—it’s the future of human-AI interaction.

 The first belief to shed is that intelligent automation is just like conventional software.
 Adopting digital workforce management and treating digital workers as a part of the workforce—not software applications or outsourced functions—can put organisations squarely on the path to enhancing human judgement and human-machine collaboration and delivering actionable insights.

 The second belief to leave behind is that intelligent automation is like conventional outsourcing.
 If an automation is not achieving its goals or it just breaks, organisations cannot view it as an IT problem.
 The business owner must have full-stop accountability for his or her digital workforce.

 AI, cognitive technologies, and RPA